There’s a continuum of action for business. (And life, but we’re really only talking business here.)

 The most important question you can ask in your business is: How can I align my (and my team’s) efforts to accomplish our most important goals?

-Tara Gentile calls your most important goal your Chief Initiative, but it doesn’t matter what you call it; it’s the one driving force that’s going to move your business forward.
+Tara McMullin calls your most important goal your Chief Initiative, but it doesn’t matter what you call it; it’s the one driving force that’s going to move your business forward.
 And when you define it, it makes choosing which tactics to execute on much, much easier.

 You just ask yourself: Does this move me closer to my goal?